 Bipolar IN Order is grounded in clinical data, federal review, and two decades of real-world outcomes.
-Here is what we have and what we're building toward.
+Here is what we have and what we are building toward.

-Dr. Nassir Ghaemi, Professor of Psychiatry at Tufts University School of Medicine, conducted a pilot study of the Bipolar IN Order program.
+Dr. Nassir Ghaemi, Professor of Psychiatry at Tufts University School of Medicine, conducted an unpublished pilot study of the Bipolar IN Order program.
 19 participants completed an 8-week program and were assessed using the validated WHO Quality of Life scale.

 | Domain | Before | After | Improvement |